Open Game License: Leaked OGL1.1 draft

 On January 13, 2023, Wizards issued a response via D&D Beyond; this response did not contain the updated OGL which will be released at a later date.
 The statement walked back several changes to the OGL such as removing the royalty structure and the license back language and indicated that other forms of expression, such as VTTs and livestreams, would not be impacted by the updated OGL.
-ComicBook.com commented that "the statement did not address whether the new OGL would attempt to 'de-authorize' previous versions of the OGL".
-Io9 stated that "there will be no backing down entirely for Wizards of the Coast.
-They've committed too much time, money, and effort into their IP to allow it to be written off totally under the OGL 1.0(a) and the suits in Hasbro will not allow everyone to make off with their name and numbers. [...]
-Wizards of the Coast is doing some incredible spin doctoring in order to lay the groundwork to try to salvage the situation that they find themselves in".
-Polygon highlighted that "despite Wizards' apparent course change, response on Twitter to the publisher's statement seems just as strongly negative as the blowback to its proposed changes to the OGL".
-Polygon also pointed out that much remains unknown including "how a near-final draft of the revised OGL got things so very, very wrong".
+ComicBook.com commented that this statement "did not address" the OGL deauthorization concerns.
+Io9 believed that Wizards of the Coast could not back down completely, as the company has invested significant resources into their IP and "the suits in Hasbro will not allow" others freely use their brand and content.
+Io9 described Wizards of the Coast as engaging in "incredible spin doctoring" to try to recover from the backlash.
+Polygon highlighted that "despite" the shift in direction by Wizards, Twitter reactions remain overwhelmingly negative; they also pointed out that much remains unknown including "how a near-final draft of the revised OGL got things so very, very wrong".